wangyh1949/wangyh1949.github.io/index.md

 ## About Me

 Hi, I'm a Ph.D. candidate in Physics at the University of Illinois Urbana-Champaign, working with [Prof. Sangjin Kim](https://physics.illinois.edu/people/directory/profile/sangjin).
-My research focuses on exploring the spatiotemporal dynamics of DNA loci and proteins in living bacterial cells using single-particle tracking and super-resolution imaging.
+My research focuses on exploring the spatiotemporal dynamics of DNA loci and proteins in living bacterial cells using single-particle tracking and super-resolution microscopy.
 Learn more about our work at the [Kim Lab Website](https://www.sjkimlab.org/).

 ## Research Interests